-- Hiding or display of menu items.
+- Locking changes to menu items.

 - Enabling or disabling of the internal audible alarm

 - Radio Identification number setting.

 - Site Identification number setting.

-- Setting Alarms as latching or auto resetting.
+- · Setting Alarms as latching or auto resetting.

 - Saving of default settings.

 To gain access to the hidden settings press the 'menu' button until the 'POWER' screen is displayed (one press from normal MONITOR screen) then press and hold the 'INCREASE' button for 10 seconds as shown on the countdown